 Day 1 of 8: flying to Kittilä, Finland

 We fly with TUIfly to Kittilä in Finland.
 From The Netherlands you can fly to 3 winter destinations in Finland with either TUIfly or Transavia.
 I have booked us an accommodation in Levi, so Kittilä is the airport we need to fly to.
-The flight takes only about 3 hours.
+The flight takes only 3 hours.
 Everybody in the aircraft is warmly dressed and so are we!
-There is only so much you can take in your suitcase and packing winter clothes makes that you have to be creative.
-So we are wearing our thickets coat, hiking boats and a few layers of clothes ;).
+There is only so much you can take in your suitcase and winter clothes take up a lot a space, which means you have to be creative.
+So we are wearing our thickets coat, hiking boats and a few layers of clothes 😉 when boarding the plane.

 We arrive at Kittilä around 4pm.
 It is already dark, but we can see that there is a lot of snow.
 Once we are out of the plane it is -10 degrees.
 The difference with where we come from is big, but this cold is different from the “water cold” temperatures that we experience in our little country.
 The air is dry here and if you are warmly dressed you are fine!
 We meet a representative of Buro ScanBrit!
 She directs us to the transfer bus and we are brought to the town of Levi, which is less than 20 minutes away.
 I have booked us a log cabin, which is located just 10 minutes outside the centre.
 We have to collect our key at Polar Star Travel from where they take us and our luggage by minibus to the log cabin.
 At the end of the holiday we will be picked up again.

 The log cabins are built next to each other in rows of four, but between every cabin there is a driveway; so you will not hear your neighbours.
-The log cabin looks beautiful, is well equipped (including a little sauna) and it is comfortable and warm inside (probably warmer than in my own house).
-In case we would have rented a car from the airport, we could have parked it on the driveway; but we did not think we would need a car.
+The log cabin looks beautiful, is well equipped (including a little sauna) and it is comfortable and warm inside because of the floor heating that is full on (it is probably warmer than in my own house).
+In case we would have rented a car from the airport, we could have parked it on the driveway (but we did not think we would need a car).
 Next to the door there is plenty of firewood, a sled and a snow shovel.
 It is exactly like I hoped it would be.

 We unpack our bags, get changed and walk towards the centre of Levi before the shops close.
 Levi has 2 large supermarkets and groceries are pretty expensive, but you can really buy everything you need.
 We did takes some groceries with us, but nothing like dairy or fruit and veggies.
 After the shopping, we walk back to the cabin, light the fireplace and prepare ourselves a meal and relax with a board game and a glass of wine.
 We are tired, since we got up very early this morning.
 And the fire that burns makes us all sleepy.
 It is time to go to bed.
 I cannot wait to see what it looks like outside during daylight…